Various types of master’s degrees are offered in numerous academic fields. For a full list, see the Degrees & Certificates section of this Bulletin.

 - The student submits an Intent to Receive a Degree form.

-Once a master’s degree is earned in the same field the student is pursing a doctoral degree, none of the units credited to the two degrees may be applied to or counted toward a subsequent CGU degree.
+Once a master’s degree is earned in the same field the student is pursuing a doctoral degree, none of the units credited to the two degrees may be applied to or counted toward a subsequent CGU degree.